 The Java virtual machine specification states that any implementation requires a garbage collector.
 In the HotSpot virtual machine there are three main options for a collector: garbage first GC, concurrent mark-and-sweep and Parallel Scavenge; respectively referred to as G1, CMS and PS.
 Among the three, the Parallel Scavenge garbage collector is the default server-mode collector used by the HotSpot virtual machine, as of OpenJDK 8.
 It is the only currently implemented collector that has no official information available.
 In fact, both the papers for the G1 and the CMS collectors were written by David Detlefs and Tony Printezis (Detlefs & Printezis 2000; Detlefs et al. 2004) at Sun Microsystems.
-However, Lokesh Gidra et. al. studied the scalability of the Parallel Scavenge collector and described its internals (Gidra et al. 2013), thus serving as a the solid base for this thesis work.
+However, Lokesh Gidra et al. 2013), thus serving as a the solid base for this thesis work.